-Atherosclerosis, the cause of ischemic heart disease , is the condition where the coating of oxidized fats (atheroma) is deposited in the blood vessels.
+Atherosclerosis, the cause of ischemic heart disease , is a condition where an oxidized fat coating (aterome) is deposited in the blood vessels.
 Atherosclerosis is the most common of civilization diseases ( Barac2009mdv ).
 Oxidation of fat in the blood is proportional to the amount of fatty acids (LDL) in the blood and the amount of free radicals in the blood.
 The amount of free radicals in turn correlates with the amount of oxygen - therefore, the atheromas are formed only in the arteries.
-The capture of oxidized fats on the inner surface of the vessels (endothelium) invokes macrophages that try to clear the contaminants by absorbing and degrading oxidized fats.
+The capture of oxidized fats on the inner surface of the blood vessels (endothelium) invokes macrophages that try to clean up the contaminants by absorbing and degrading oxidized fats.
 If these oxidized fatty particles are too much, the macrophage will eventually die to death, and the lipids that have been poured will be poured again into the vessel wall.
-This calls for more macrophages waiting for the same fate.
-The atheroma - a sort of "macrophagian graveyard" that has certain characteristics of an inflammatory deposit - is gradually emerging on the affected site.
-Cholesterol, which is resistant to degradation, accumulates there.
-Simplified lesson is that atherosclerosis is mainly an immune process and this fact is not mutually exclusive to the cholesterol hypothesis of cardiovascular disease ( Ignarro2007npa ).
-Although atherosclerosis is not a cause of myocardial infarction , it is not one of the direct causes of hypertension ( Shimbo2010edr ).
+This calls for other macrophages that await the same fate.
+The atheroma - a sort of "macrophagian graveyard", which has certain characteristics of an inflammatory deposit - is gradually created at the affected site.
+Cholesterol is accumulated, which is resistant to degradation.
+Simplified lesson is that atherosclerosis is mainly an immune process and this fact is not mutually exclusive to the cholesterol hypothesis of cardiovascular diseases ( Ignarro2007npa ).
+Although atherosclerosis (not to interfere with arteriosclerosis ) is the cause of myocardial infarction , it is not one of the direct causes of hypertension ( Shimbo2010edr ).

 Factors of atherosclerosis